 a.
-The board may adopt regulations to limit the total amount of time allocated for a particular issue and for each speaker.
+The board may adopt regulations to limit the total amount of time allocated for a particular issue and for each speaker as included on the posted agenda.

 6. Public speaking prohibitions (§54954.3 (c))

 - a.
 The board may not prohibit public criticism of policies, procedures, programs, services or acts of omissions.
 This is how the Brown Act makes the meeting an Open Meeting. - b.
 The Brown Act does not confer any privilege or protection for expression beyond that otherwise provided by law.